 In 2002, DigiPen received accreditation from the Accrediting Commission of Career Schools and Colleges (ACCSC).
 In 2004, DigiPen began offering three new degrees: the Bachelor of Science in Computer Engineering, the Master of Science in Computer Science*, and the Bachelor of Fine Arts in Digital Art and Animation.
 In 2008, DigiPen added two more degree programs: the Bachelor of Science in Computer Science and Game Design and the Bachelor of Arts in Game Design.

-On September 26, 2011, DigiPen launched DigiPen Institute of Technology Europe – Bilbao offering two bachelor’s degree programs: Bachelor of Science in Computer Science in Real-Time Interactive Simulation and Bachelor of Fine Arts degree in Digital Art and Animation, to forty students.
+On September 26, 2011, DigiPen launched DigiPen Institute of Technology Europe Ė Bilbao offering two bachelorís degree programs: Bachelor of Science in Computer Science in Real-Time Interactive Simulation and Bachelor of Fine Arts degree in Digital Art and Animation, to forty students.

 On October 11, 2011, DigiPen Institute of Technology Singapore was granted accreditation by ACCSC as a branch campus of the main school located in Redmond, Washington, USA.

-In 2012, DigiPen added three new degree programs: the Bachelor of Arts in Music and Sound Design, the Bachelor of Science in Engineering and Sound Design, and the Master of Fine Arts in Digital Arts.
+In 2012, DigiPen added three new degree programs: the Bachelor of Arts in Music and Sound Design (now known as Bachelor of Science in Computer Science and Digital Audio), the Bachelor of Science in Engineering and Sound Design, and the Master of Fine Arts in Digital Arts.

 *ACCSC granted approval for this degree in 2006.